LowDiff: Efficient Diffusion Sampling with Low-Resolution Condition: Additional ablation studies

+We further investigate the impact of the truncation point $\widetilde{T}$ in our multiscale generation process.
+The truncation point determines the number of denoising steps performed at the low-resolution stage before transitioning to the high-resolution generation.
+Intuitively, a proper truncation point ensures that the low-resolution image contains sufficient structure to condition the subsequent high-resolution generation, while avoiding unnecessary computation.
 As shown in Table~\ref{ablation2}, varying $\widetilde{T}$ from 17 to 21 reveals a clear performance trend.
 FID improves as $\widetilde{T}$ increases from 17 to 19, reaching the best score at $\widetilde{T} = 19$, and then degrades as the value continues to increase.
 This suggests that moderate truncation allows the model to balance low-resolution generation quality and conditional effectiveness, whereas excessive low-resolution refinement may reduce overall efficiency or lead to suboptimal conditioning.